PhMajerus/FIGfonts/README.md

 ### PHM Beyond Neo (FIGfont family)

 This font family is inspired by the look of ST+Roy/SAC Beyond, but using just 5 rows by taking advantage of Unicode 13.0 Symbols for Legacy Computing.
-It supports the base ASCII characters set.
+It supports the ISO 8859-1 Latin 1 characters set.
 Several versions are available with different color schemes or compatible with plain-text.

 #### phm-beyondneo-mono
 ![phm-beyondneo-mono](images/phm-beyondneo-mono.png)

 This is the monochrome version of Beyond Neo. it is designed without any ANSI/VT escape sequence, making it compatible with plain-text and VT-unaware utilities.

+_Remember to use `figlet -f phm-beyondneo-mono -C utf8` to access Unicode characters (including ISO 8859-1)._

 #### phm-beyondneo-red; -green; -blue; -yellow; -purple; -cyan; -orange, -silver
 ![phm-beyondneo-red](images/phm-beyondneo-red.png)